redolf250/vllm-engine/README.md

 * Fast and efficient LLM inference.
 * Easy-to-use API for model serving.
 * Optimization techniques for production environments.
 * Parallelization support for improved performance.

+# Example
+This example is the one currently from the vllm website.